-The Burley Solstice is billed as a “premium jogging stroller” and as soon as it comes out of the box, it’s easy to see why.
+The Burley Solstice jogging stroller (a great price right now at our affiliate Amazon) is billed as a “premium jogging stroller” and as soon as it comes out of the box, it’s easy to see why.
 As expected, it’s rugged with a metal frame, large inflatable tires, and lots of clearance for trail-running over rocks and fallen trees.
 You know, if you’re into that.
 At the same time though, the simple and sleek design would be equally at home on city sidewalks or in a shopping mall.

 There are some pretty cool features on the Burley Solstice, including rear suspension, one-foot locking wheels, and the largest cargo storage space I have ever seen on a stroller in my life.

 Seriously, you could put groceries, yoga gear and a small human in there.
 Not that I’m recommending that.

 The ride is great too.
 It’s smooth, with an easy-to-lock front wheel for running and a swivel option for maneuvering.
 There’s a huge extendible canopy for blocking out sun and wind, and the seat reclines for sleepy babes.
 When not in motion, the stroller folds easily with one hand (like, really, really easily – I was impressed) and, once folded, can be stored standing or rolled along on all three wheels.